foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/mod-installation.md

 ### Better Keybinds

-The [Mako - Improved Controls Mod](https://www.nexusmods.com/masseffect/mods/59) also includes a tweaks for the **BioInput.ini** file for better MAKO keybinds.
+The [Mako - Improved Controls Mod](https://www.nexusmods.com/masseffect/mods/59) also includes a tweaks for the **BIOInput.ini** file for better MAKO keybinds.
 Since the file needs to be set to Read-Only to prevent edits from being reverted, you will no longer be able to change keybinds after applying the tweaks.
 This is why I recommended changing other keybinds a few steps earlier.

 - Navigate to `C:\Users\Your User Name\Documents\Bioware\Mass Effect\Config`.
-- Open the **BIOGame.ini** file in Notepad++.
+- Open the **BIOInput.ini** file in Notepad++.
 - There are two lines that need to be replaced.
 Use the **Find & Replace** function (CTRL + H).
 - Copy the lines below and paste them into the respective fields in Notepad++.
 - Click **Replace** to replace the original line with the edited one.